chaozhangdev/steganography/README.md

 ### 5.2 Color neutralization test

-We can use practical test examples to show comparing results of two color with same hue and dierences saturation[8].
+We can use practical test examples to show comparing results of two color with same hue and differences saturation[8].
 In testing, we have an original color where r=40, g=80, b=140 shown in Figure 3.
 By adding a large number 100 and a small number 5 into all three channels respectively.
 We have the results in Figure 4 and Figure 5.
 From the results, we can obtain that if we